 Cut back on sunscreen use

 Ingredients in sunscreens can be damaging to coral reefs.
 Choose products that don’t contain oxybenzone and octinoxate14.
-Because you can’t always be 100% sure your sunscreen is coral safe you can opt to wear long sleeves and hats to protect yourself from sun exposure.
+You can’t always be 100% sure your sunscreen is coral safe.
+Alternatively you can opt to wear long sleeves and hats to protect yourself from the sun.

 Support a non-profit organization that helps to rebuild and care for coral reefs

-There are many organizations throughout Florida that are dedicated to restoring and protecting coral reefs.
-Coral Restoration Foundation is the largest reef restoration non-profit in the world.
-They operate out of Key Largo, Florida and focus on restoration in the Florida Reef Tract.
+Many organizations throughout Florida dedicate their efforts to restoring and protecting coral reefs.
+Coral Restoration Foundation is the largest reef restoration non-profit in the world and they operate out of Key Largo, Florida.
+They focus on restoration in the Florida Reef Tract.

 Reef Relief is a non-profit who works out of Key West.
 They do a lot of reef education through their camp and K12 school program.